 CSS Grid is a new way of think about layouts.
-I’ve recently worked with CSS Grid on two projects and improved my workflow that I am going to share with you.
+I have recently worked with CSS Grid on two projects and improved my workflow that I want to share with you.

-What I’ve enjoyed about using Grid is that I can design a grid in Sketch or Figma and easily visualize how it will look in browser.
-I also can understand how the code will work while I’m designing.
-If I place an image in the 1st column and it spans 6 columns I can think about the css that will make this happen before ever touching a style sheet.
+What I have enjoyed about using Grid is that I can design a grid in Sketch or Figma and easily visualize how it will look in browser.
+I also can understand how the code will be structured while I’m designing.
+If I place an image in the 1st column and it spans 6 columns, I can think about the CSS that will construct the design before ever touching a style sheet.

 “The CSS Grid Layout Module offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.” - W3schools

 Tools & Tutorials to help you with CSS Grid

 There are a few tools out there that will explore CSS grid.
 Wes Bos’s tutorial CSS Grid is the first tutorial I watched to help wrap my head around the concept.
 I’ve enjoyed using this interactive CSS grid tool to quickly generate a structure.